David Mac Cerbaill

 David Mac Cerbaill (also called MacCarwill or MacCarwell), O.Cist (died 1289), was Archbishop of Cashel from 1254 until his death.

 He was by all accounts a quarrelsome, arrogant and assertive man, who clashed with most of the leading Irish political figures of his time.
 He is best remembered for his unsuccessful efforts to replace the native Irish system of Brehon law with the English common law, by means of the purchase by the Irish authorities, for a considerable sum of money, of the common law system from the English Crown.
-It has been argued that this attempt shows him, despite his faults, to have been a sincere legal reformer.
+It has been argued that this attempt shows him, despite his personal ambition and desire for power, to have been a sincere legal reformer.

 Career

-He came from a leading Gaelic family from County Tipperary, who had a strong ecclesiastical connection.
-His family, according to his own statement, founded Jerpoint Abbey in the later twelfth century.
+He belonged to a leading Gaelic family from County Tipperary, who had a strong ecclesiastical connection.
+His family, according to his statement, founded Jerpoint Abbey in the later twelfth century.
 Little is known of his parents or his early life, but he was Dean of Cashel at the time of his elevation to the episcopal see in August 1254.
-King Henry III of England opposed his appointment, on the ground that he was known to be friendly with "the King's enemies", some of whom were MacCerbaill's own relatives, but this plea was overruled by Pope Innocent IV.
-To secure his position with the English Crown, Mac Cerbaill went to England in 1255 and did homage to the King at Winchester, the first of his many visits to the Royal Court, but despite his repeated assurances of loyalty to the Crown, it does not seem that Henry or his son King Edward I of England ever fully trusted him.
-Apart from the question of where his loyalties lay, MacCerbaill had a practice of consecrating bishops without asking for the King's consent, which naturally irritated the monarch.
+King Henry III opposed his appointment, on the ground that he was known to be friendly with "the King's enemies", some of whom were MacCerbaill's relatives, but this objection was overruled by Pope Innocent IV.
+To secure his favour with the English Crown, Mac Cerbaill went to England in 1255 and did homage to the King at Winchester, the first of his many visits to the Royal Court, but despite his repeated assurances of loyalty to the Crown, it does not seem that Henry or his son Edward I ever fully trusted him.
+Apart from the question of where his real loyalties lay, MacCerbaill had a practice of consecrating bishops without asking for the King's consent, which naturally irritated the monarch.

 He joined the Cistercian Order in 1269, and while he imposed strict discipline on the Cistercian monks within his Archdiocese, he also did much to restore the fortunes of their Order, which had fallen into decay in Ireland in recent decades.
 He re-founded Hore Abbey near Cashel as a Cistercian house in 1270, with the approval of his superiors, who also acceded to his request, made in General Chapter, that all the Irish houses, popularly known as "the daughters of Mellifont" (Mellifont Abbey being the Irish mother house) should in the future be free from English control.